Aryansh-S/USACO/Implementations/Algorithms/Query DS/SegTreeLibrary/README.md

 The goal of this library is to create the most generic, extensible segment tree data structures around, bridging the gap between implementation difficulty and solution.

+Full support for point and range updates is provided based on perfected, optimized lazy propagation.

+Implementation Notes:
+- One-indexing is required
+- Avoid powers of two in base array size

 ## Abstract Algebra Concept

 The idea behind this is that any segment tree can be concisely represented as a closed associative algebraic space, or monoid, on its nodes, whereafter any "update" becomes a functional endomorphism on ranges of nodes.